romankouz/romankouz/README.md

 ### Welcome to my Github Page! <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px">

 This is just a quick overview of my skillset.
-A more detailed
+A more detailed list of my skills and experience can be found [here](https://roromaniac.github.io).

 :white_check_mark: Available for Summer Internship?